masx200/koa-stream-etag/README.md

 Specifies if the generated ETag will include the weak validator mark (that is, the leading W/).
 The actual entity tag is the same.
 The default value is false, unless the entity is fs.Stats, in which case it is true.

+### `sizelimit`

+'sizelimit'.Its unit is byte.If the size of the stream is smaller than the'sizelimit', the etag response header will be generated,by converting stream to buffer for etag calculation.

 ## Example

 ```js